Objectives of the service

-The proposed Smart Social Distancing (SSD) app is a cost-efficient alternative to other entrance control solutions e.g. employing extra personnel to monitor and count people entering and leaving the facilities.
+The proposed Smart Social Distancing (SSD) tool is a cost-efficient alternative to other entrance control solutions e.g. employing extra personnel to monitor and count people entering and leaving the facilities.
 By ensuring that visitors, employers, students etc. comply with the social distancing regulations, the regular works and operations can be kept up and a potential lockdown can be avoided.

 Users and their needs

-Key Users: Visitors of venues (e.g. students and employees in large office buildings who need to keep social distance.
+Key Users: Visitors of venues (e.g. students and employees in large office buildings) who need to keep social distance.

-User Pains: Employees and students seem to have difficulties to meet the required social distancing regulations.
+User Pains: Visitors seem to have difficulties to meet the required social distancing regulations.

 Customer Pains: European entities tighten the regulations regarding infection prevention which causes huge compliance challenges for companies and educational institutions.
 They need a solution with quick deployment that offers a high level of data privacy.

-User Gains: Students and employees receive a tool that supports them with social distancing while guaranteeing data privacy.
+User Gains: Visitors receive a tool that supports them with social distancing while guaranteeing data privacy.

-Customer Gains: This tool allows educational institutions and companies to open up for the regular school/work life again while supporting social distancing compliance.
+Customer Gains: This tool allows venues such as educational institutions and companies to open up for the regular school/work life again while supporting social distancing compliance.
 Historical data can be used for documentation purposes to demonstrate compliance with regulations.

 The initial target market is the German market with European and international market as potential markets in further steps.
 The platform has the potential to also be interesting for other venue types with visitors (e.g. shopping centers, museums) and in case of future outbreaks.

 Service/ system concept

-System Architecture: Three technical concepts are assessed.
+System Architecture: Three technical concepts were assessed.
 The green colour shows Technical Concept 1 (Geofence with Galileo and Bluetooth Location Tracking), the red colour shows Technical Concept 2 (Galileo and Hub Sensor) and the blue colour shows Technical Concept 3 (Smartphone-Based Collection).
 Technical Concept 2 is considered to be the most promising so it was selected for further testing as it offers the best trade-off between data privacy/economy and accuracy.